-Sometimes, it may be preferable to operate the property investment business through a company.
-Clearly there will be non-tax issues to consider

-(as for Running a Business) but some of the key tax differences are:
+Sometimes it may be preferable to operate the property investment business through a company.
+Clearly there will be non-tax issues to consider (as for 'running a business') but some of the key tax differences are:

-- generally lower rates of corporation tax than income tax on rental profits - interest on loans to purchase the property will be deductible from profits in a company (rather than as a tax reducer for interest on residential property for individuals) - capital gains for companies are subject to corporation tax rather than capital gains tax (noting the higher CGT rates for residential property disposals) - no annual exempt amount for companies - extraction of funds from the company will often result in additional tax charges - additional taxes may be payable where residential properties worth more than £500,000 are held through a company.
+- generally lower rates of corporation tax than income tax on rental profits - interest on loans to purchase the property will be deductible from profits in a company (rather than as a tax reducer for interest on residential property for individuals) - capital gains for companies are subject to corporation tax rather than CGT - no annual exempt amount for companies - extraction of funds from the company will often result in additional tax charges - additional taxes may be payable where residential properties worth more than £500,000 are held through a company.